 By Ray Schultz

 For a thin man, I have a strange tendency to associate key events with food.
-For instance, I can never think of one of the strangest days I’ve ever spent—at a Hasidic summer camp in the Catskills—without recalling the blintzes and sweets that were served.
+For instance, I can never think of one of the strangest days I’ve ever spent—at a Hasidic summer camp in the Catskills—without recalling the feast bestowed on us by our hosts.

 I had arrived at Camp Rov Tov D’ Satmar that morning.
 The occasion was a political rally, but I really was there to learn about the Hasidim, so I was early and had no sooner gotten out of the cab from the town when I was surrounded by teenage boys who looked like they had come from an 18th century village in Eastern Europe.
 Dressed in long black coats and wide hats, some had beards and all had side curls; not one had a sun-tan.